 This can be a problem especially during the spring when so many trees and plants are blooming.
 Some cats develop allergies to pollen, mold or even dust mites.
 Your veterinarian can perform an allergy test to find the exact triggers for your cat.
 If the condition is temporary, there are some over-the-counter medications that will provide relief.
 Check with your veterinarian for dosages and safe meds before using any over-the-counter medications.

-These benign growths are caused by chronic inflammation or ear infections.
-If they’re small, prescription ear drops can often take care of the problem.
-If larger, the growths can be surgically removed by your veterinarian.
+Chronic inflammation or ear infections cause these benign growths.
+IFor small polyps, prescription ear drops often take care of the problem.
+Larger growths can be surgically removed by your veterinarian.

 Bacterial or Yeast Infections

-Yeast infections are caused by moisture getting trapped in the inner ear, food allergies or hormonal imbalances.
+Causes of yeast infections are moisture trapped in the inner ear, food allergies or hormonal imbalances.
 Food allergies often manifest by skin irritation, and that irritation can make cat’s ears more susceptible to yeast infection.

 Hormonal imbalance compromises the immune system, making a cat more susceptible to opportunistic yeast infection.